The Aald Skül

 Another little project that CDCN organised and funded, during our first years, was the reinstatement of fallen headstones in both the cemetery at Garth and the one at Laxfirth.
 We did this to prove our commitment to improving the community, and to put some of the money we were earning back into the wider community.

 We were able to gain tier two funding from the Scottish Land Fund—this went towards design expenses on preparing plans to have the buildings renovated, paying the associated planning fees, paying our first insurance bill, and providing a substantial amount towards a wage for a development officer.

 Our Development Officer

 Having cleared these first hurdles of acquiring the property, a good quality business plan and this additional grant funding, CDCN had significant momentum with which to press forward towards realising our short-term goals.
 During the winter of 2018 into 2019 we gained planning permission and a building warrant for our proposed renovations, we tendered the contract and selected our preferred contractor, and we applied for several grants to total over £200,000, which was to go towards paying for these works.
-It was a very busy winter, we also found time to recruit, through a rigorous process, our development officer; who is now well established and working towards future projects.
+It was a very busy winter, we also found time to recruit, through a rigorous process, a development officer.
 By the spring we had won enough grant money, and we were ready to proceed with actual building work.

 The building work was conducted during the later half of 2019.
 CDCD worked closely with our architect, Suzanne Malcolmson, and our builders Shetland Construction and Development (SCD) to ensure we achieved the best possible results given our budget and the constraints of the buildings.
 CDCN volunteers contributed a great deal of time to assist with demolitions, waste disposal and such other tasks as they were able.